 You can find further details of these tests here: https://www.nhs.uk/conditions/coronavirus-covid-19/testing/regular-rapid-coronavirus-tests-if-you-do-not-have-symptoms/

-LFTs will be provided to members involved in current productions, who will be required to confirm a negative result when signing in back stage.
+LFTs will be provided to members involved in current productions on request, who will be required to confirm a negative result when signing in back stage.

 MASKS AND HAND SANITISING

-We are currently asking members of the public attending our events to wear a mask at all times whilst in the Theatre, unless you are medically exempt.
+We kindly request members of the public attending our events to wear a mask whilst in the Theatre, unless you are medically exempt.
 This is because the auditorium and other front of house areas are closed environments and performance seating will not be socially distanced.

 Company members attending rehearsals should wear masks while inside the theatre where possible.